 Before your puppy comes home, you will want to prepare, and get a few things set up in advance in order to make the transition both easier and safer.

-Crate your young puppy at night, unless, of course, that puppy has wheedled herself into your bed.
+Crate your young puppy at night, unless, of course, that puppy has found their way to your bed.
 In which case, carry-on!

 We recommend a Vari-kennel or Midwest 200 size crate, Medium.
 Plastic or wire.